AtlassianPS/ConfluencePS/docs/classes/ConfluencePS.Attachment.md

 ```

 ### Title
-The filename / Title of the `Attachment`.
+The filename / Title of the `Attachment` as stored by the server.

+Note that this name is not unique between pages and can contain invalid characters for windows files.

 ```yaml
 Type: String